 For a quick bronze glow, add a self-tanner.

 Apply it to skin you have prepared using my tips for Applying Self-Tanner like a pro.
 Know that dihydroxyacetone, the ingredient in self-tanners that bronzes skin, provides no sun protection.
-My favorite self-tanner is Avene Self-Tanner.
+My personal favorite self-tanner is Avene Self-Tanner.
 I find it has a nice thin feel that I can apply comfortably under my Glycolic Acid Body Lotion.
 It also does not have a heavy perfume trying to cover the characteristic odor of dihydroxyacetone.

 10. Know how to fix summer skin problems

-Click here for my tips to tackle:
+Click here for my tips to tackle the most common summer skin problems:

 These problems can be summer skin spoilers.
 Get a dermatologist’s insider tips without a trip into the office.